digego/extempore/README.md

 the moment, but patches are welcome for other editors.

-There are some optional command line options that you may want to use you can get a list by running `./extempore --help`
+There are some optional command line options that you may want to use you can get a list by running `extempore --help`

 For more detail, see this post on
 [interacting with the Exempore compiler](http://benswift.me/2012-09-26-interacting-with-the-extempore-compiler.html).